Building a transaction data lake using Amazon Athena, Apache Iceberg and dbt

 Previously, we utilised Glue PySpark to standardise the data and employed Athena for data modelling.
 While Glue PySpark is effective for heavy-duty data processing, it requires specialised knowledge of distributed systems for efficient use.
 Rising costs and recurring out-of-memory failures with the Glue jobs prompted us to reevaluate our strategy.
 With the release of Athena V3, it made sense to explore migrating the standardisation step to Athena as well and unify the technology stack.

-Amazon Athena is built on the open-source Trino SQL Engine and uses the AWS Glue Data Catalog, an Apache Hive metastore-compatible catalogue, to store and retrieve table metadata for data held in S3.
+Amazon Athena is built on the open-source Trino SQL Engine and uses the AWS Glue Data Catalog, an Apache Hive metastore-compatible catalogue, to manage metadata for data held in S3.
 This allows users to interact with structured data in S3 using SQL queries.
+Athena is serverless and operates within a shared regional cluster, meaning all accounts in the same AWS region share the same pool of resources.
+It uses asynchronous processes and quotas to ensure effective and fair usage across accounts.

-Although Athena is often used as an ad-hoc querying engine, it can also be used for ELT.
-Data modelling on the Analytical Platform is implemented using Athena with the default Hive table format and the Create Table As Select (CTAS) and INSERT INTO statements.
-This offers several advantages:
+Although Athena is often used as an ad-hoc querying engine, it can also be used for ELT, offering several advantages:

-- Athena is interactive, serverless and SQL-based, which makes it easy and intuitive to use, particularly for new joiners.
+- Interactive and SQL-based: Easy and intuitive to use, particularly for new joiners.

-- Athena calculates the compute capacity needed to execute queries, eliminating the necessity for manual configuration and optimisation.
+- Automated Compute Capacity: Athena calculates the compute capacity needed to execute queries, eliminating the need for manual configuration and optimization.

-- Whilst Athena enforces various quotas, it is possible to request increases, up to a limit.
-This is particularly relevant for ELT processes which can take longer to run and involve hundreds of tables.
-For example, we have extended the DML (Data Manipulation Language) query timeout from 30 minutes to 60 minutes, and raised the limit on concurrent queries from 150 to 500.
+- Scalable Quotas: Quotas can be increased upon request, up to a limit.
+This is particularly relevant for ELT processes that can take longer to run and involve hundreds of tables.
+For example, we extended the DML (Data Manipulation Language) query timeout from 30 minutes to 60 minutes and raised the limit on concurrent queries from 150 to 500.

-Despite its advantages, the Hive table format lacks support for numerous standard database features, resulting in a pipeline that is less robust and flexible and less suitable for standardising the data.
+Despite its advantages, Athena with the native Hive table format lacks support for numerous standard database features, resulting in a pipeline that can be less robust and flexible.
 Using the Iceberg table format helps address this gap.

 Iceberg for reliability